Frequently Asked Questions

 To/from Alta Badia:

-from Venice, you need to get to Cortina as explained above.
+from Venice, first you need to get to Cortina as explained above.
+From Cortina:

-- From April 18th to June 18th : there are no buses connecting Cortina with Alta Badia, the only option is to get a taxi from Cortina (ask us for details).
+- From mid April to mid June: there are no buses connecting Cortina with Alta Badia, the only option is to get a taxi from Cortina (ask us for details).

-- From Sep 11th to Dec 26th: there are no buses connecting Cortina with Alta Badia, the only option is to get a taxi from Cortina (ask us for details).
+- From mid Sep to Dec 26th: there are no buses connecting Cortina with Alta Badia, the only option is to get a taxi from Cortina (ask us for details).

-- From Dec 26th to March 26th: Cortina Express (www.cortinaexpress.it) operates twice a day from Cortina to Alta Badia, calling at San Cassiano, La Villa, Corvara and Colfosco.
+- From Dec 26th to end of March: Cortina Express (www.cortinaexpress.it) operates daily services from Cortina to Alta Badia, calling at San Cassiano, La Villa, Corvara and Colfosco.

 From Innsbruck to Alta Badia, regular trains operate between Innsbruck and Brunico, with 1 change scheduled at Fortezza.
 From Brunico take bus 460 to Alta Badia, last service operates at 08.19pm on weekdays, 06.19pm on weekends.